BBVA/qed/rtd_docs/source/home/quickstart.rst

         Version: 3

 This operation should return only if it has been completed successfully or not.
-But currently it returns certain info for debugging/tesing purposes.
+But currently, it returns certain info for debugging/testing purposes.
 In fact, we will retrieve this information later from the right place.

 .. note::